dhilst/dhilst.github.io/_posts/2026-09-19-sweng-as-opt-prob.md

 The test suite is a predictor of production failure.
 It can be wrong in two ways.
 A false positive occurs when the suite is red but the code would succeed in production.
-A false negative occurs when the suite is green but the code fails.
+A false negative occurs when the suite is green but the code fails in production.
 The second case means that the suite approved code that violated its intent.

+_"We assume failing in production is not part of any software intent"_.

 ## Soundness and completeness

-A test suite T is sound _(correct)_ when every test failure represents a real production failure:
+A test-suite T is sound _(correct)_ when every test failure represents a real production failure:

 	T(C) = 🔴 ⇒ Eᵥ(C) = 🔴